 Calling on Ministers to use their powers to protect leatherback turtles

-We’re calling on the Minister of Conservation and Minister for Oceans and Fisheries to take immediate action to prevent fishing-related deaths of critically endangered West Pacific leatherback turtle in Aotearoa New Zealand waters.
+We’re calling on the government to take immediate action to prevent fishing-related deaths of critically endangered West Pacific leatherback turtle in Aotearoa New Zealand waters.

 About leatherback turtles